icelab/snowpack/README.md

 ## CLI

-Snowpack’ application CLI is accessible via the `bin/run` executable, which provides access to various commands.
-To learn about these, simply run:
+Snowpack's application CLI is accessible via the `bin/run` executable, which provides access to various commands.
+To learn about these, run:

 ```
 $ ./bin/run